 Axis Pharmacy Northwest is excited to introduce a new feature highlighting our friends in the veterinary community.
-Each month, we will be putting a spotlight on the “Vet of the Month” as a way to show our appreciation for all of the amazing hard work and dedication that our local veterinarians, veterinary clinics and hospitals put into taking care of our furry and feathered “best friends”.
+Each month, we will be putting a spotlight on the “Featured Vet” as a way to show our appreciation for all of the amazing hard work and dedication that our local veterinarians, veterinary clinics and hospitals put into taking care of our furry and feathered “best friends”.
 In each feature, you’ll find out a bit more about who they are and what they are doing to provide our community with the very best in animal care.

-We are very pleased and honored to announce that the very first recipient of our “Vet of the Month” designation for June 2020, is Dr. Mark Zacharia and his team at Edmonds-Westgate Veterinary Hospital.
+We are very pleased and honored to announce that the very first recipient of our “Featured Vet” designation for June 2020, is Dr. Mark Zacharia and his team at Edmonds-Westgate Veterinary Hospital.

 Dr. Zacharia kindly took some time to answer a few questions for us so that we can all learn more about him, his practice and his team and we’d like to share them with you.